Gran Destino Tower vs. Contemporary Resort

 Accessing Hollywood Studios and Animal Kingdom from Contemporary Resort requires taking buses, but we’ve found the bus service to be reasonably efficient.
 At the very least, it’s not making multiple stops.

 Transportation is definitely the biggest weakness of Gran Destino, which otherwise comes very close to being the perfect Deluxe-caliber tower resort at Moderate prices.
-We’d go as far as to say this is one of the worst 5 resorts at Walt Disney World for transportation.
-No big deal if you plan on renting a car or using Uber/Lyft, but we’d caution against booking Gran Destino if you’re going to rely heavily on Disney transportation and plan on taking midday breaks or traveling at peak times.
+Even if the buses aren’t busy, it still has a large internal loop that can be tedious for transit.
+No big deal if you plan on renting a car or using Uber/Lyft…and the money you save staying here could be put towards that to ease commutes.

 Pools: Gran Destino (With An Asterisk) – This is a tough one.
 Technically, it’s “Gran Destino Tower at Disney’s Coronado Springs Resort.”
 That at is the operative word here, and it means guests of Gran Destino can use the Dig Site Pool.
 That’s imperative to Gran Destino having any shot here, since it otherwise doesn’t have a pool.

 Whereas transportation is Gran Destino’s achilles heel, pools are for Disney’s Contemporary Resort.
 The hotel has two pools, both of which are among the weakest at Walt Disney World.
 The Feature Pool (that’s both a descriptive title and its proper name), sits between the A-frame tower and the Garden Wing.
 This area is mostly unthemed, and offers a hot tub, kiddie pool, and water player area.
 There’s also the nearby Bay Lake quiet pool.
-While neither of these are anything special, they do offer great views of Bay Lake and are surrounded by serene white sand beaches.
+Neither of these are anything special, but do offer great views of Bay Lake and are surrounded by serene white sand beaches.

 Cost: Gran Destino – Another easy one.
 Before discount, Value Season nightly room rates at Gran Destino Tower are ~$275 and Regular Season is just over $309 per night.
 These are for a regular room with a standard view.
 On top of that, there tend to be pretty good deals, especially outside of convention and special events season.

 By contrast, rooms at Disney’s Contemporary Resort with standard views start at over $500 per night in Value Season and only increase from there with busier seasons and as you improve the view category.
 Theme park view rooms are frequently $800 to $1000 per night, and are less likely to be discounted.
-With that said, Contemporary Resort frequently has better percentage off savings–just usually with worse availability or only certain categories of rooms.

 However, we recognize that not everyone is us, and that’s okay.
 If we were Walt Disney World first-timers or taking small children on a rite-of-passage trip focused around Magic Kingdom, all of this category-by-category analysis would go out the window.
 Contemporary Resort would be the hands-down winner solely based on its proximity to Magic Kingdom.
 Even taking into account the significantly higher price and other on-paper weaknesses, we’d book the Contemporary.
 Location is the first three rules of real estate, and being a stone’s throw from Magic Kingdom makes it easy to overlook a lot.